“Experience Matters, Knowledge Counts”

 In today’s legal environment, the biggest objection most people have to lawyers is the billable hour.
 Yet, upon closer examination, this objection may miss the point.
 The real culprit is not the “billable hour,” but lawyer efficiency – that is, how much can get done in that hour?
 The goal is to get the maximum amount of work performed for the most affordable price in the most efficient amount of time.
 This is why I’ve adopted the motto: “Experience Matters, Knowledge Counts.”

 For example, if you have a garden-variety adverse possession issue, do you want to pay an attorney to “research” the law applicable for your case?
-Or worse, do you want to be charged for you attorney to consult with another more seasoned practitioners to learn the applicable law?
+Or worse, do you want to be charged for you attorney to consult with another more seasoned practitioner to learn the applicable law?
 While there is a time and place for legal research, if your attorney cannot confidently, intelligently, and quickly, grasp the issues and explain how they apply to the facts of your case, perhaps you’re not paying for legal “advice”, but for your attorney to learn the law.

 One of the services I can perform for other lawyers and firms, is the ability to give quick, high quality opinions, direction, and assistance in real estate matters.
 The lawyer is the client; they simply carve out a defined task from their client’s project – such as reviewing and evaluating a disputed earnest money agreement, analyzing a real estate case headed for arbitration, or performing some other issue beyond the time or expertise of the assigning attorney.
 I can prepare an analysis of the issues, a summary of talking points, and return the work to the assigning attorney.
 No muss, no fuss.
 The benefit to the assigning attorney is that he or she secures over four decades of real estate insight and experience at an affordable rate.
 Whether the cost is passed along to the client is up to the assigning attorney.
 And there is no risk of losing the client – all dealings are with the attorney and absolute client confidentiality is preserved.
 It is a truly a win-win proposition – with the assigning attorney retaining the client while enhancing his or her skill-set for the next time a similar project comes along.
 See, Engagement Letter & Fees.